haberdashPI/vscode-modal-keys/tutorial.md

 variable which is available to all JS expressions.
 In this case we use it to get the repeat count as a number.
 The JS expression in the `repeat` argument does just this.
-We also get the actual command from the last item of the `__keys` array and pass it to the `modaledit.typeNormalKeys` which runs the command mapped to the key.
+We also get the actual command from the last item of the `__keys` array and pass it to the `modalkeys.typeNormalKeys` which runs the command mapped to the key.
 ```js
         "1-9": {